kanisterio/kanister/docs/tutorial.rst

 `inputArtifacts` are named in Blueprints and are explicitly listed in the ActionSet.

 In our example we'll restore an older time log.
-We've already pushed one to S3 and created an Artifact using the backup action.
+We have already pushed one to S3 and created an Artifact using the backup action.
 We'll now restore that time log by using a new restore action.